tiberlab/tibercad/manual/Sphinx/GettingStarted/DriftDiffusion.rst

 First, we have to list all the ``Regions`` present in our Device:

-  a TiberCAD Region is usually a section of the device featuring the same material and possibly the same doping.
+  a tiberCAD Region is usually a section of the device featuring the same material and possibly the same doping.

 ::